unochild/sky-product-selector/README.md

 ## Building / Running the solution

 - The solution requires VS 2013.
-Hitting F5 should restore missing nuget packages, build and run the solution.
+Hitting F5 should restore missing nuget packages, build and run the solution (you might need to click 'restore missing packages' from the package manager window).
 - Unit tests were written using NUnit and can either be run using the ReSharper test runner or a standalone NUnit test runner (pointing at the compiled assemblies).

 ## Potential Improvements / Considerations (with more time)